PAPER-2025-002

 • Memory: Cloudflare KV for context persistence

-• Matching: AI-powered creative recommendation
+• Matching: LLM-driven creative recommendation

 Architecture